-You might think hearing loss is something that happens late in life, but about 30 percent of men and 20 percent of women start experiencing issues with hearing by the time they're 40.
+You might think hearing loss is something that happens late in life, but about 30% of men and 20% of women start experiencing issues with hearing by the time they're 40.

-A 2018 study says that fixing the audio issue with hearing aids can help put the brakes on memory loss, slowing the rate of dementia and mental decline.
+A study published in the Journal of the American Geriatrics Society says that fixing the audio issue with hearing aids can help put the brakes on memory loss, slowing the rate of dementia and mental decline.

 "We found the rate of cognitive decline was slowed by 75 percent following the adoption of hearing aids," study author Asri Maharani, a researcher at the University of Manchester in the division of neuroscience and experimental psychology, tells NPR.
 "It is a surprising result."

 To measure cognitive ability, researchers performed simple tests with participants every two years for nearly two decades.
 In one test, for example, they were read a list of 10 simple nouns and then were asked to repeat them immediately afterwards and then again after a short time had passed.
 The researchers calculated an episodic memory score by adding the number of words recalled immediately and the number remembered after the delay.